-However, at first glance, you might find yourself wondering ‘how does it straighten teeth, it looks a lot like a removable retainer?’.
-Appearances can be deceiving, though.
-While it does resemble a removable retainer, the similarities end there.
+It’s a fantastic brace, but at first glance, you may find yourself wondering how it works.
+After all, it looks a lot like a removable retainer.
+First impressions can be deceiving, though, and any similarities end there.

-Removable retainers are designed to hold your teeth in position after orthodontic treatment to prevent orthodontic relapse.
-They’re custom-made using moulds of your teeth, to ensure they closely fit every curve.
+Removable retainers hold your teeth in position after braces to prevent orthodontic relapse.
+They’re custom-made from clear plastic using moulds of your teeth, to ensure they closely fit every curve.

-After a period of full-time wear, you’ll only need to put your removable retainers in at night.
-Potentially less frequently if you also have a fixed retainer.
-If they start to feel tight, it’s a sign that your teeth are moving and you’re not wearing your retainers for long or often enough.
+After wearing your removable retainers full-time for a short period, you’ll only need to wear them at night.
+(Less frequently if you also have fixed retainers).
+If your removable retainers start to feel tight, it’s a sign that your teeth are moving, and you need to wear your retainers more.

-- Invisalign aligners are made from a special medical grade thermoplastic material (developed by NASA!) and they’re slightly thinner than most removable retainers.
+- Invisalign aligners are made from a unique medical grade thermoplastic material (developed by NASA!), making them thinner and more flexible than most removable retainers.

-- For extra comfort, the edges of Invisalign aligners hug the contours of your teeth, whereas retainers often have a straight edge that runs along the gumline.
+- For extra comfort, the edges of your Invisalign aligners will be trimmed to match the contours of your teeth.
+Retainers usually have a straight edge that runs along the gumline.

-- Invisalign aligners can have special ‘power ridges’ and ‘attachments’ built in, helping them to achieve more difficult movements.
+- Invisalign aligners can have special ‘power ridges’ and ‘attachments’ built-in, helping them to achieve more complicated movements.

-- Invisalign Teen also features blue wear indicators, which fade in line with use, as well as extra space to accommodate emerging teeth.
+- Invisalign Teen features blue-wear indicators, which fade with use, as well as extra space to accommodate emerging teeth.